MicrosoftDocs/azure-docs/articles/sql-database/sql-database-sync-monitor-oms.md

 6. Click **Save**.
 The specified recipients now receive email notifications when errors occur.

-## Create an OMS View for Monitoring
+## Create a Log Analytics View for Monitoring

-This step creates an OMS view to visually monitor all the specified sync groups.
+This step creates a Log Analytics view to visually monitor all the specified sync groups.
 The view includes several components:

 -   An overview tile, which shows how many errors, successes, and warnings all the sync groups have.